Rikki-Wallis/Limerikk/README.md

 # Limerikk

 A modern chess engine written in C++20 with UCI protocol support, SPSA parameter tuning, self-trained NNUE and comprehensive testing.
 On Lichess as [BlunderfishEngine](https://lichess.org/@/BlunderfishEngine).
+Play it in your browser at [rikki-wallis.github.io/Limerikk](https://rikki-wallis.github.io/Limerikk).

 ## Features